RikinZala25/Register/README.md

 CREATE DATABASE jproject;

 CREATE TABLE `jproject`.`user` (`id` INT(11) NOT NULL AUTO_INCREMENT , `name` VARCHAR(100) NOT NULL , `email` VARCHAR(100) NOT NULL , `password` VARCHAR(100) NOT NULL , PRIMARY KEY (`id`)) ENGINE = InnoDB;

+Since its a jsp file it wont load on normal browser without server, eventually it will be downloaded from server.